wedsonlima/wedsonlima.github.io/2021/pg/0930-pg-with-docker.md

-# PostgreSQL with docker
+# Using Docker to work with multiple PostgreSQL versions

-Everyone that works in many projects at the same time has faced this problem:

-    How to work with multiple postgres version at same time without losing my mind.
+How to work with multiple PostgreSQL versions at the same time without losing my mind?

-An then *Docker* was made.
+That's what we are trying to answer here.
+With **Docker**.

 ## Docker PG Volumes

-Data saved in a docker container are lost whe that container is destroyed.
-We can save the data created using volumes.
+Data saved in a docker container are lost when that container is destroyed.
+We can save that data using docker volumes.

-Thats how we create a volume to use with a pg version 9.6:
+That's how we create a volume to use with a pg version 9.6:

 ```console
 docker volume create pgdata96